 Soon, even the men found out and bought them for their girlfriends.
-I realized this was a viral thing and had some legs.
-I STILL wasn’t totally prepared to make the leap.
+I realized this could be a viral thing and had some legs.
+Yet, I STILL wasn’t totally prepared to make the leap to start selling crystals online.
 So I realized I had to build a bridge.
 My ego would remain intact if I had some sales coming in.
 So I built my site, named “Hidden Hippie” as an homage to the product’s discrete nature and my reluctance to embrace the lifestyle change.

 I had to re-prioritize, there’s only so long you can feed your ego until it starts eating your soul.
 But I wasn’t prepared to totally put myself out there and it took me awhile to get to the point where I was comfortable telling people what I did.

 Leaving a secure job with prestige and recognition, that people immediately understand, for the entrepreneurial life is one thing.
 Leaving it to launch a business that, although profitable from day one, still makes you a little embarrassed or self-conscious is another.